vvvv/visualprogramming.net/content/blog/2024/Dates/vvvv beginner course summer 2025 early bird/index.md

 ## Choose your path and sign up today!
 Early registration is key, as spots are limited.
 Don’t miss out — join us and discover what’s possible with vvvv!

 **Summer VVVV Beginner Class**, starting March 2025: Ideal for total newcomers or those looking to expand their artistic toolkit.
-12 Sessions.
+12 sessions.
 [Register here](https://thenodeinstitute.org/vvvv-beginner-class-summer-2025/)

-**Winter Deep Dive**, starting on January 2025: For those with some experience who want to explore the more technical and advanced sides of vvvv.
-6 Sessions.
+**Winter Deep Dive**, starting January 2025: For those with some experience who want to explore the more technical and advanced sides of vvvv.
+6 sessions.
 [Register here](https://thenodeinstitute.org/courses/ws24-5-vvvv-beginners-part-ii/)

 {{< /box >}}